Watch and LIKE our video to vote for AIVA Connect 3.0 for the TechOvation Award. Voting closes September 19 — don’t wait!

 Migration complexity: Low to moderate.
 Number porting, user provisioning, and network readiness checks are the main steps.
 Most deployments complete in 30 to 60 days.

-Option 2: Enhanced SIP Trunking
+Option 2: Enhance Your System with SIP Trunking

 If you have recently invested in on-premises equipment you are not ready to retire (like a newer IP-PBX or session border controllers), enhanced SIP trunking lets you keep that hardware while replacing Mitel’s trunk-side connectivity with a modern, cloud-backed service.